microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 `ScrollView` is a container control that lets the user scroll (and pan), and zoom its content.

 A `ScrollView` enables content to be displayed in a smaller area than its actual size.
 When the content of the `ScrollView` is not entirely visible, it displays scrollbars that the user can use to move the content area that is visible.
-The user by default can use touch to pan the content, keyboard and mouse to scroll the content (scroll bars or mouse wheel), and mouse wheel and keyboard to zoom the content.
+The user can use touch to pan and zoom the content, keyboard and mouse to scroll the content (scroll bars or mouse wheel), and mouse wheel and keyboard to zoom the content.

 The area that includes all of the content of the `ScrollView` is the *extent*.
 The visible area of the content is the *viewport*.